 Establish a Rapport With Parents

-As a teacher, it is important to have the parents on your side.
+As a teacher, it’s important to have the parents on your side.
 One easy way to do this is to send home a disclosure statement at the beginning of each year or each semester.

 This statement clearly outlines class rules and explains your policy on makeup work, attendance, and extra credit.
-Including a calendar that outlines what you will be covering each month gives the parents an idea of what you’re tackling each month.
+Including a calendar that outlines what you will be covering each month gives the parents an idea of what you’re working through.

 Collaborate With Other Teachers

 It helps to consult with other teachers about any aspect of managing your classroom.
 They may be willing to share lesson plans for a unit or give advice on dealing with a difficult student.

 If you’re on a team, you may want to coordinate your assignments to help the students get deeper into the curriculum.
 Other teachers can be one of your best resources.

 Create a Classroom Management Plan With High Expectations